avgupt/NeuralArt/README.md

 2. **SELECT OR UPLOAD IMAGE** :- Select the style image from the provided style images or Upload your own style images
 3. **CLICK CREATE**           :- Your image will be stylized.

+## Target Audience:

+Teens who want to convert their images into interesting paintings and post them on Social media.

 ## Tech stuff to be used :
 * Tensorflow (To stylize the image)
 * django or flask (To build the web app)